SC lawmakers allocate $1.2 billion in COVID-19 aid, mostly for jobless benefits and schools

-COLUMBIA — The Legislature on Wednesday approved a bill allocating $1.2 billion that begins replenishing South Carolina's trust fund for jobless benefits, brings students back to class early to help catch them up, and starts expanding access to high-speed internet.
+COLUMBIA — The South Carolina Legislature on Wednesday approved a bill allocating $1.2 billion that begins replenishing South Carolina's trust fund for jobless benefits, brings students back to class early to help catch them up and starts expanding access to high-speed internet.

 The House voted 109 to 2 on the spending plan, a day after the Senate approved it unanimously.